 Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts

-In related news, CEO James Larry Nelson acquired 6,000 shares of the company’s stock in a transaction that occurred on Monday, March 19th.
-The stock was acquired at an average price of $16.66 per share, with a total value of $99,960.00.
-Following the purchase, the chief executive officer now directly owns 8,000 shares in the company, valued at $133,280.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-0.19% of the stock is owned by corporate insiders.

-Large investors have recently modified their holdings of the stock.
-Wells Fargo & Company MN lifted its stake in Global Net Lease by 56.7% in the 3rd quarter.
-Wells Fargo & Company MN now owns 90,484 shares of the financial services provider’s stock valued at $1,982,000 after purchasing an additional 32,741 shares during the last quarter.
-Schwab Charles Investment Management Inc. lifted its stake in Global Net Lease by 4.2% in the 4th quarter.
-Schwab Charles Investment Management Inc. now owns 634,592 shares of the financial services provider’s stock valued at $13,060,000 after purchasing an additional 25,357 shares during the last quarter.
-Eii Capital Management Inc. bought a new position in Global Net Lease in the 3rd quarter valued at approximately $891,000.
-Cypress Wealth Services LLC bought a new position in Global Net Lease in the 4th quarter valued at approximately $419,000.
-Finally, Orinda Asset Management LLC lifted its stake in Global Net Lease by 66.5% in the 4th quarter.
-Orinda Asset Management LLC now owns 225,381 shares of the financial services provider’s stock valued at $4,638,000 after purchasing an additional 90,000 shares during the last quarter.
-48.66% of the stock is owned by institutional investors and hedge funds.

-COPYRIGHT VIOLATION WARNING: This article was first published by Macon Daily and is owned by of Macon Daily.
-If you are reading this article on another publication, it was copied illegally and reposted in violation of US & international copyright & trademark laws.
-The legal version of this article can be viewed at https://macondaily.com/2018/04/04/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-2-updated.html.
+TRADEMARK VIOLATION WARNING: “Zacks: Global Net Lease Inc (GNL) Given Consensus Rating of “Hold” by Analysts” was originally posted by Macon Daily and is owned by of Macon Daily.
+If you are accessing this article on another publication, it was copied illegally and republished in violation of United States & international trademark & copyright laws.
+The legal version of this article can be read at https://macondaily.com/2018/04/06/zacks-global-net-lease-inc-gnl-given-consensus-rating-of-hold-by-analysts-updated-updated.html.

 Global Net Lease, Inc is a real estate investment trust.
 The Company’s business consists of owning, managing, operating, leasing, acquiring, investing in and disposing of real estate assets.
 It owns and invests in commercial properties principally in the United States, the United Kingdom and continental Europe that are then leased to companies.